darrellcolehill/DIY-smart-camera/README.md

    * cd into DIY-smart-camera (expo app)
    * run npm run android

+## Setting up testing environment (the short way)
+   * Run python testEnvSetup.py
+   * run npm run android

 ## TODO
 - [ ] Decrease video latency.
 See if I can combine the old ffmpeg command with the current ffmpeg command
 - [ ] Set up testing environment without ngrok by just hardcoding computer IP
 - [ ] Write script to grab ngrok https IP and do the copy/paste for me
-- [ ] Automate testing environment setup
+- [X] Automate testing environment setup
+- [ ] Experiment with viewing stream html file through email link
 - [ ] Figure out how to use openCV with video stream and not just a hardcoded image